-The Ottawa defenseman stymied a robbery in the Gastown district of Vancouver on his day off before the Senators played the Vancouver Canucks on Tuesday.
+The Ottawa defenseman stymied a burglary in the Gastown district of Vancouver on his day off before the Senators played the Vancouver Canucks on Tuesday.

-Borowiecki crossed the street to confront the robber, who tried to speed away on his bike.
-But Borowiecki hooked arms with the robber, knocked him off the bike, and recovered the backpack, which had passports, among other items, inside.
+Borowiecki crossed the street to confront the burglar, who tried to speed away on a bike.
+But Borowiecki hooked arms with the man, knocked him off the bicycle, and recovered the backpack, which had passports, among other items, inside.